The Super Digestibility of Real WHOLE Protein

 Why WHOLE Meat Makes a Whole Lot of Difference™

 When meat, poultry, or fish is rendered into a “meal,” like "chicken meal" or "fish meal," it loses a degree of its digestibility...perhaps as much as 30%.
 The high-heat processing also significantly elevates the level of ash in the rendered product.
 And because carnivorous mammals have among the shortest intestinal tracts of all mammals, ease (or lack) of digestibility matters.
 The more digestible the protein, the more bioavailable it is to your pet.
 In other words, when you select a highly digestible food, your pet retains and utilizes more of the nutrition that you pay for.

-Halo’s diets, except our Garden of Vegan® dog recipes, use real WHOLE meat, poultry, or fish protein, and say NO to “meat meals” of ANY kind.
-That’s why, when compared to best-selling premium pet foods (including “natural” brands), Halo comes out on top in terms of digestibility.
+Halo’s diets, except our Garden of Vegan® dog recipes, use real WHOLE meat, poultry, or fish protein, and say NO to “meat meals” of ANY kind, which makes them a highly digestible choice for your cat or dog.

 Protein is much more than a number